antonysama/Bert/README.md

 ### Major question:
 ####  Question #6-- why am I getting the "invalid argument error" at the end, and how can I solve it?
-(The data file is "rows.json" above.
-The Bert api "Bert-uncased..." is also above for downloading and running.)
+(You may download the data file  "rows.json" and the Bert api "uncased.
+L-12..." from above and run it code on "BertClient with tf.data API".)

 ### Minor questions: